Cobliteam/cobli-libi/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Deploy

+This project is in [Pypi](https://pypi.org/manage/project/cobli-libi/releases/).

+In order to deploy this project, the first action needed is bump the version in the file `setup.py`.

+After this, you will need to build the project with this command:

+`python3 -m build`

+Then, you will have to install twine with this command:

+`python3 -m pip install --upgrade twine`.

+Finally, you can deploy in pypi using this command:

+`python3 -m twine upload dist/*`

+The credentials needed for this command are stored in 1Password by the key _Admin-Pypi_.

 ## Contact